codingMustache/codingMustache/README.md

 ## Joke of the Day

-How many hipsters does it take to change a lightbulb?
-Oh, it's a really obscure number.
-You've probably never heard of it.
+How does a scientist freshen their breath?
+With experi-mints!

 ## Daily Trivia

-In HTML, which non-standard tag used to be be used to make elements scroll across the viewport?
+What is the code name for the mobile operating system Android 7.0?
- 1. &lt;marquee&gt;&lt;/marquee&gt;
+ 1. Ice Cream Sandwich
- 2. &lt;move&gt;&lt;/move&gt;
+ 2. Jelly Bean
- 3. &lt;scroll&gt;&lt;/scroll&gt;
+ 3. Marshmallow
- 4. &lt;slide&gt;&lt;/slide&gt;
+ 4. Nougat

 <details>
   <summary>Answer</summary>
-  &lt;marquee&gt;&lt;/marquee&gt;
+  Nougat
 </details>